Para leer esta hoja informativa en español, haga clic aquí.

 Then make your plan.
 If you take drugs in the morning, pick something that you do every morning, like brushing your teeth or having a cup of coffee.
 Take your drugs at that time.

 If your drugs are twice a day or only in the evening, pick a reminder at night.
 Maybe you always watch the 11:00 news or have a cup of tea before you go to bed.
-Whatever you do, add your drugs to your routine!
+Whatever you do, add your HIV drugs to your routine!

 If no one knows about your HIV status, taking your HIV drugs may be more difficult.
 You may feel like you have to hide your pill bottles or sneak out of the room when it is time for your dose.
 These challenges can make it harder to take your drugs.
+If you remove the original drug labels, it is important to re-label your pill bottles in a way that helps you remember what to take and when to take it.

 This may be a good time to tell the people who are close to you about your HIV status.
-However, if you are not ready, you can put everything in a pillbox and tell people you take vitamins or medicine for another condition.
+However, if you are not ready, you can put everything in a pillbox and tell people you take vitamins, or medicine for another condition.

 All HIV drugs have some side effects (but not all people experience side effects).
 Side effects are one of the major reasons that people do not stick to their HIV regimen.
 It is best to be prepared by asking your health care provider about the possible short- and long-term side effects of your particular drug regimen.

-Checklist to discuss with my provider:
+Checklist to discuss with your provider:

 - Substance use (drug or alcohol) issues